India's engagement with China "complex": MEA's annual report | Law-Order

 - India

-India's engagement with China is ''complex'' and Chinese attempts to unilaterally alter the status quo along the Line of Actual Control (LAC) in eastern Ladakh starting from April-May 2020 seriously disturbed the peace and tranquility in border areas, the Ministry of External Affairs (MEA) said in a report on Monday.
+India's engagement with China is ''complex'' and Chinese attempts to unilaterally alter the status quo along the Line of Actual Control (LAC) in eastern Ladakh starting from April-May 2020 seriously disturbed the peace and tranquility in border areas and impacted overall ties, the Ministry of External Affairs (MEA) said in a report on Monday.

-It said these attempts were invariably met with an ''appropriate response'' from Indian armed forces.
+It said the Chinese attempts were invariably met with an ''appropriate response'' from Indian armed forces.

+In its annual report for 2022, the MEA said the External Affairs Minister conveyed to his Chinese counterpart that the restoration of normalcy in ties will require the restoration of peace and tranquility along the frontier.

 ''India's engagement with China is complex.
 The two sides have agreed that pending the final settlement of the boundary question, maintenance of peace and tranquility in the border areas is an essential basis for the overall development of the bilateral relationship,'' the MEA's annual report for 2022 said.